JoshGo6/InstallingGoOnUbuntu/test.md

     Hello, World!
     ```

-    If your system produced this output, you have now verified that your Go workspace is properly configured.
+    If your system produced this output, you have now verified that your Go installation is complete.